SciLT: Long-tailed Image Classification under Scientific Image Domains: Related work

 \section{Related work}

-\paragraph{Long-tailed learning.} Long-tailed learning methods predominantly aim to alleviate class imbalance by re-balancing the training data distribution, typically through re-weighting~\citep{cui2019class} or re-sampling strategies~\citep{ren2020balanced, guo2021long, kim2020imbalanced}.
-The core motivation of these approaches is to assign greater importance to minority classes so as to counteract the prediction bias induced by skewed data distributions.
-For example, Cui \emph{et al.}~\citep{cui2019class} propose to weight each class according to its effective number of samples in the loss function, while logit adjustment~\citep{menon2020long} explicitly modifies the output logits based on class priors to compensate for imbalance.
-Recently, foundation models pre-trained on large-scale curated datasets have shown remarkable transferability across diverse downstream tasks, and have been increasingly adopted in long-tailed recognition~\citep{dong2022lpt, shi2024long, tian2022vl, ma2021simple, zhao2025learning}.
-However, existing studies largely focus on natural image benchmarks and primarily address the distribution bias in downstream datasets, with limited attention paid to the distinct characteristics of scientific image domains.
-In this paper, we explore the fine-tuning behavior of foundation models on imbalanced scientific datasets and systematically analyze the associated challenges, then further investigating targeted strategies for improving adaptation under such domain-shifted and long-tailed settings.
+\paragraph{Long-tailed learning.} Long-tailed learning methods address class imbalance by re-balancing training distributions via re-weighting~\cite{cui2019class} or re-sampling~\cite{ren2020balanced, guo2021long, kim2020imbalanced}, aiming to emphasize minority classes and mitigate bias.
+Representative approaches include class-balanced loss based on effective sample size~\cite{cui2019class} and logit adjustment using class priors~\cite{menon2020long}.
+More recently, large-scale pre-trained foundation models have demonstrated strong transferability and are increasingly applied to long-tailed recognition~\cite{dong2022lpt, shi2024long, tian2022vl, ma2021simple, zhao2025learning}.
+However, existing work mainly focuses on natural images and downstream distribution bias, with limited attention to the unique characteristics of scientific domains.
+In this paper, we study the fine-tuning of foundation models on imbalanced scientific datasets, systematically analyze the challenges under domain shift and long-tailed distributions, and explore targeted strategies for effective adaptation.